 Hollywood Walk of Fame

-The Walk of Fame is smelly, dirty, and kind of gritty, I even wrote that exact review on Trip Advisor.
-But this is the thing, IT IS THE HOLLYWOOD WALK OF FAME.
-Go for the whole touristy thing, soak it up, ignore the scammers dressed up as Superman, don’t take CDs from the “performers”.
-Be safe but also have fun because you are walking in the steps of your favorite celebrities.
+The Walk of Fame is smelly, dirty, and gritty, I even wrote that exact review on Trip Advisor.
+But here’s the thing, IT’S THE HOLLYWOOD WALK OF FAME.
+Go for the whole touristy experience, soak it up, ignore the scammers dressed up as Superman, don’t take CDs from the “performers”.
+Be safe, but have fun because you are walking in the steps of your favorite celebrities.
 Will we do it again?
 No. Am I glad we did it?
 You bet.

 Also, you don’t need to do a “tour” to see the Walk of Fame.
-It is pretty self-explanatory but know that it winds around for blocks and in some areas, the sidewalk is not highly visible and on some side streets, so be aware of your surroundings because nothing makes you look like a tourist in Hollywood like walking around looking at the ground and taking pictures.
+It is relatively self-explanatory, but keep in mind that it winds around for blocks and in some areas, the sidewalk is not highly visible or on some side streets, so be careful of your surroundings because nothing says “tourist” in Hollywood like walking around looking at the ground and taking pictures.*

-Anna and I could walk to the Walk of Fame from our hotel our first morning there, but that was really the only thing we could walk to.
-We were just down the street from the Hollywood Bowl as well, but there is nothing to see from street level.
-Our neighborhood was a little gritty in spots, but nothing was really walkable.
-If you go to the Walk of Fame, go early in the morning before the crowds get there.
+Anna and I could walk to the Walk of Fame from our hotel on our first morning there, but it was essentially the only thing we could walk to.
+We were also down the street from the Hollywood Bowl, but there is nothing to see from street level.
+Our neighborhood was a little gritty in places, but nothing was really walkable.
+If you visit the Walk of Fame, go early in the morning to avoid the crowds.

-If you want a more walkable experience, plan to stay on Sunset Blvd. or the strip as they call it.
-Much more to walk to than where we were staying, which made us regret our choice a little.
+If you want a more walkable experience, plan to stay on Sunset Boulevard, sometimes known as the strip.
 Also, downtown Los Angeles is far from any of this, so if you are thinking the downtown is a good place to stay if you are looking to do the touristy things, it isn’t unless you have an unlimited Lyft or Uber budget.

-The biggest investment in our trip (besides the hotel), was doing a celebrity homes tour.
-Yes, it’s cheesy, yes it’s a touristy thing to do, yes it’s an invasion of privacy but if you are in Hollywood, try to take one of these tours.
-It’s fun, it’s more than just celeb homes, and it’s kind of rite of passage, like popping your Hollywood cherry.
+The biggest investment in our trip (aside from hotel), was going on a celebrity homes tour.
+Yes, it’s kitschy, yes it’s a touristy trap, and it’s an invasion of privacy, but if you are in Hollywood, try one of these tours.
+It’s fun, it’s more than just celebrity homes, and it’s kind of rite of passage, like popping your Hollywood cherry.

-Definitely book your tour before you even leave for Hollywood.
+Definitely book your tour before you even arrive in Hollywood.
 I booked it three days before we left Illinois and saved $50.
-I feel like when you get in vacation mode; you end up spending way more than you would at home.
-I also did research before booking so rely on reviews etc.. to help you make your decision.
-One thing I have learned over the years is that there are whiny-ass people in the world and those people LOVE to leave reviews.
+I feel like when you get into vacation mode, you end up spending way a lot more than you would at home.

-I chose Starline Tours because it has been around forever.
+I chose Starline Tours because they have been in business for a long time.
 I initially wanted to do the TMZ Tour because I wrote them into my screenplay, but it was way more expensive.
-Essentially, these buses go to the same places (celebrity “homes”, movie sites, etc) but I wanted one that visited Beverly Hills and the Hollywood Sign.
-If I had to choose again, I would probably still do Starline, but there were a few disappointments like, we got little viewing of the Hollywood Sign.
+Essentially, these buses go to the same destinations (celebrity “homes”, movie sites, etc), but I wanted one that went to Beverly Hills and the Hollywood Sign.

 Yes, I realize they made it for television.

-But we got to see Drew Carey’s trash cans!
+But we did get to see Drew Carey’s trash cans!

-Our tour guide really loved his job, and it translated into being an amazing tour guide.
-He told us stories to fill gaps of time at stoplights, let us know how he loved old Holywood glam (me too), and gave us backstories on certain parts of the towns we were going through.
+Our tour guide genuinely loved his job, which translated into him being an excellent tour guide.
+He told us anecdotes to fill gaps of time at stoplights, he told us know how he loved old Holywood glam (me too), and gave us backstories on certain parts of the towns we were passing through.

-It was when he didn’t look at his binder of required information that the tour became much more than the usual celebrity homes tour.
+It was when he didn’t consult his binder of required information that the tour became much more than the usual celebrity homes tour.

-But this is my takeaway from this portion of the tour- we are paying our celebrities and music artists WAY too much money.
+But here’s my takeaway from this leg of the tour- our celebrities and music artists are paid way too much money.

-I didn’t regret spending the money on this tour at all, but I would spend more time researching tours to see if there were more things I could see.
-Next time, I would find a tour that shows more of the movie and television locations rather than celebrity homes.
-Because honestly, I couldn’t care less where Justin Bieber lives, I just want to see where they filmed Chico and The Man.
+I had no regrets spending the money on this tour, but I would spend more time researching tours to see if there were more things I could see.
+Next time, I’d look for a tour that focuses on movie and television locations rather than celebrity homes.
+Because honestly, I don’t care where Justin Bieber lives, I just want to see where they filmed Chico and The Man.